Thelma Assis: 2020: Big Brother Brasil 20

 One of the first advertisements she made in her new life as a digital influencer was with the clothing chain C&A, which sponsored the Big Brother Brasil 20.
 After that, other partnerships were closed with brands from different segments such as Fenty Beauty, McDonald's, Spotify, Fisk, TIM, Rappi, Mercado Pago, Lacta, Ipanema, Natura, Colgate, Ford, among others.
 In addition, she became an ambassador for the brands L'Oréal Paris, Avon, Rico, Nielly and Always, gaining prominence in their respective advertisements.

-On YouTube, she signed a contract with the creative content network Dia Estúdio, responsible for managing her old channel, which continues to bring videos about racism, LGBTQIA+ rights, feminism, medicine, vlogs and even pranks on her friends.
-She is also part of the Vozes Negras fund, a YouTube initiative.
-Dia Estúdio has a great team of influencers, including Nataly Neri, Nah Cardoso, Diva Depressão, Karen Bachini, Mandy Candy, Foquinha, Lorelay Fox, among others.

 After gaining experience as a presenter of her own segment on É de Casa, Thelminha began to exercise the new skill on other occasions, presenting Criança Esperança 2020 alongside Fábio Porchat, É de Casa himself in a special edition on racism, participating of various communication events and, finally, to present his own talk show on YouTube, Triangulando, which featured interviewees such as Djamila Ribeiro, Negra Li, Giovanna Ewbank, Bruno Gagliasso, Manu Gavassi and Padre Fábio de Melo, addressing the themes: inequality racial, Brazilian music, anxiety and time.
 Triangular was a ratings success and will have another season.